mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Exercises.rst

 .. question:: cdd_ex_4

    Copy the code from question 2.
-After the classes, create a Square object.
+After the classes, instantiate a Square object.
 Create a Turtle object.
    Use the Square accessor methods to enable you to draw the square.

    .. activecode:: ch_c2_4